rocket/rocket/README.md

     //the current row we're on
     row;

-//ws://localhost:8080 sucks?
+//syncDevice.setConfig({socketURL:"ws://lolcathost:1338"});

-//syncDevice.setConfig({socketURL:"ws://lolcathost:1337"});
+//initialize the connection, default URL is ws://localhost:1338/

-//initialize the connection, default URL is ws://localhost:8080 syncDevice.init();
+syncDevice.init();

 //-- set up all the things --